campaignrabbit/site/content/docs/campaigns/automated-campaigns/sales-followup-campaign.md

 title: "Sales followup campaign"
 description: "Details about steps to create a sales followup email campaign"
 author: "Kowsaliya"
+category: "campaigns"
 ---
 **What is sales followup campaign ?**
 * This campaign is based on post purchase of the product.
 * You can set mails indicating the status of the product.

 **Why sales followup campaign ?**